-The word ‘Shadowiness’ (Noun) refers to the state of being shadowy, dim, or partially obscured.
-It suggests a presence of darkness, indistinctness, or mystery.
+The word ‘Shadowiness’ (noun) refers to the state of being shadowy or dim, often with an added sense of mystery, uncertainty, or lack of clear visibility.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use ‘Shadowiness’ correctly in sentences.

 Shadowiness Explained in Depth